MyceliumGear/gear-documentation/source/API/signed_request.md

 For Ruby users signing is already implemented in straight-server-kit gem.

-There is a tiny chance, that request will fail with “X-Nonce is invalid” error because of simultaneous signed request with a greater nonce.
-This may be recovered by repeating request with the updated nonce and signature.
+There is a tiny chance that request will fail with "X-Nonce is invalid" error because of simultaneous signed request with a greater nonce.
+This may be mitigated by repeating request with the updated nonce and signature.

 Some languages like JavaScript have poor support for binary string, so hexdigest signature is also valid